AkashSavanur/cyber-sierra-AI/README.md

 - 🔵 **Frontend (React)**: Deployed on [Vercel](https://vercel.com/)
 - 🟣 **Backend (FastAPI)**: Deployed on [Render](https://render.com/)

-Two Datasets: The Titanic Dataset.csv and Data 3.xls (Network Log Data) is already uploaded and can be used for testing.
+Two Datasets: The Titanic Dataset.csv is already uploaded and can be used for testing.

 ---